netx-as/docs/docs/ddos/ddos-guard.md

 #### threshold bps

 Threshold bytes per second.
-In case of an active baseline based threshold calculation bps is used as maximal bytes threshold.
+In case of an active baseline-based threshold calculation, `bps` is used as the maximal bytes threshold.

 ##### Syntax